 § 24.2-115,to attend training prior to every election in which they

 serve.
 Additional classes are held prior to special and primary

 elections.
-Training class schedules are made available online prior to
+Training class schedules are made available online

-information includes Chief/Assistant Chief and Election Officer
+Chief and Election Officer class schedules.

 Chief and Assistant Chief officers are required to attend a training class prior to each election.
 In addition, the Chief Officer is responsible for returning materials to the Government Center on election night or by noon the day following the election.

 Position: Pay (Effective November 5, 2013):

 Whenever possible, Election Officers are assigned to their "home" precinct.
 However, if there are no vacancies at your polling place, you may be assigned to a nearby precinct or asked to work in the Central Absentee Precinct (CAP).
 Unassigned officers are asked to serve as "stand-bys" to fill in for scheduled officers who cannot serve.

 If you would like to apply to serve as a Fairfax County election officer

 please e-mail us with